Frequently Asked Questions

 What year did NHSMTA start?

 The National High School Musical Theater Awards was established in 2009.
-2013 marked our fifth "class" of students.
+2014 marks our sixth "class" of students.

 Who founded NHSMTA?